-The heart of the event is the Weekend Retreat, which runs from November 8-10 and includes an excellent workshop, evening programs and unfettered access to the stash lounge, the extra-decadent Saturday afternoon marketplace (this year including Brooklyn Tweed!), copious freshly prepared meals, a steady flow of tea and coffee, and a comfortable bed on which to rest your head every night.
-For those who wish to arrive early and enjoy a full extra day of activities, including an additional workshop, we also offer the Thursday Extension that begins November 7th.
+The heart of the event is the Weekend Retreat, which runs from November 7-9 and includes an excellent workshop, evening programs, unfettered access to the stash lounge, equally unfettered access to the Saturday afternoon marketplace (yet more surprises this year!), participation in our Sunday morning program, plus copious freshly prepared meals, a steady flow of tea and coffee, and a comfortable bed on which to rest your head every night.
+For those who wish to arrive early and enjoy a full extra day of activities, including an additional workshop, we also offer the Thursday Extension that begins November 6th.

 Please note that no part of the event, from Thursday to Sunday afternoon, is open to the public.